 27 }

 28 return outputThis bucket has two main states: transient faults (429, timeouts, brief 503s) and persistent dependency outages where the upstream still isn't healthy after the retry window.
 APIs go down, rate limits are hit, and databases occasionally time out.
 While traditional software also faces these issues, LLM agents are particularly vulnerable because they make a high volume of sequential API calls.
-A single user request might trigger multiple model generations, drastically increasing the surface area for a network failure.
+A single user request might trigger multiple model generations, increasing the surface area for a network failure.

 Here's an example using the tenacity library in Python to wrap model calls with reliable retry logic.
 The call_llm_with_retry async function takes a list of conversational messages and a model string as inputs.
 It normalizes provider-specific transient failures into retryable exception classes, then retries with randomized exponential backoff.
 The call_model_api function stands in for your actual provider client: